 Challenges: Hard and off-track

 At some point as a Queensland hiker, you’ll want to bag the tallest peak in South East Queensland: Mt Superbus.
-Since there’s no view at the summit, tack it on to two other points nearby: the iconic Steamers lookout, and Lizard Point, with its expansive views of the Main Range and a spectacular remote area bush camp.
+Since there’s no view at the summit, tack it onto two other points nearby: the iconic Steamers lookout and Lizard Point, with its expansive views of the Main Range and a spectacular remote area bush camp.
 Head two hours south-west from Brisbane and park at the end of Spring Creek Road to begin this epic weekender.

 2. Stinson Track*

-Time Taken: 2 days
+Duration: 2 days

-Length: 38km
+Distance: 38km

 Highlights: Historic and remote track